OfficeDev/Office-Add-in-samples/Samples/excel-open-in-teams/README.md

 > **Note**: For more information about task pane visibility at the level of the Open XML that these .NET APIs represent, see [Automatically open a task pane with a document](https://learn.microsoft.com/office/dev/add-ins/develop/automatically-open-a-task-pane-with-a-document).

-## Questions and comments
+## Questions and feedback

+- Did you experience any problems with the sample?
+[Create an issue](https://github.com/OfficeDev/Office-Add-in-samples/issues/new/choose) and we'll help you out.
-We'd love to get your feedback about this sample.
-Please send your feedback to us in the Issues section of this repository.
-Questions about developing Office Add-ins should be posted to [Microsoft Q&A](https://learn.microsoft.com/answers/topics/office-js-dev.html) using the office-js-dev tag.
+- We'd love to get your feedback about this sample.
+Go to our [Office samples survey](https://aka.ms/OfficeSamplesSurvey) to give feedback and suggest improvements.
+- For general questions about developing Office Add-ins, go to [Microsoft Q&A](https://learn.microsoft.com/answers/topics/office-js-dev.html) using the office-js-dev tag.

 ## Solution